macimas-fonts/macsMinecraft/README.md

 was pretty bored in christmas break and thought "wat if i make a mc font that's 1:1 used ingame for funsies"

-"no way in hell i'm gonna be able to do that" i said, but tried anyway, making this probably my most ambitious project ever
+"no way in hell i'm gonna be able to do that" i said, but tried anyway, making this probably my most ambitious project ever, at least for now

 also this was previously released as "mdt's Minecraft", but decided to rename it and release it as separate font for terrible reasons `:v` the previous version is still up in the `fonts` repo, but i'd rather not you find it `>:(`

 ### What are your plans for this?
-uhhh i dont really have any plans. i'm just going along with whatver i think and would like to work on
+uhhh i dont really have any plans. i just work on whatever that comes to mind when i feel like it

 ### How do I contribute/add and tweak characters?
-uhmmmmm i'm not sure. i never really thought about other people contributing in mind, i just wanted to make smth for myself
+uhmmmmm i'm not sure. i never really thought about other people contributing in mind, i just wanted to make smth to waste time, for funsies `:p`

 i guess you could probably suggest or make characters in Issues page and i might add them